Dynamic Data Types using std::variant and Unions

 std::variant_alternative()

-The std::variant_alternative type trait lets us determine each individual alternative type in our variant’s template parameter list.
+The std::variant_alternative type trait lets us determine each alternative type in our variant’s template parameter list.
 We pass two template arguments:

 • The zero-based index of the alternative we want to check